PrideCraft/Public-Issue-Tracker/rules.md

 9. Do not mini-mod.

    Although it’s fine to help out every once in a while, please leave the big stuff to our staff.
-This is to prevent players from getting incorrect information from a player and getting punished because they didn’t know better.
+This is to prevent players from getting incorrect information from a player and getting punished because they didn't know better.

 10. Don’t post any personal information about yourself or others.

     Even though you may think it’s fine to post your personal information to your friends, this is a public Minecraft Discord.
-The internet is a weird place and we don’t want anyone getting hurt.
+The internet is a weird place, and we don’t want anyone getting hurt.

 11. When applicable, all text rules apply to voice chats.